 |Household Income||Annual Oxford Bursary for year of entry|

-If you are a Home (UK) or EU student undertaking your first undergraduate degree and you started your course in 2012, 2013 or 2014, the tuition fee for 2018 will be dependent upon your household income before tax, with reductions available from Oxford for students from the lowest income households.
-Please note that tuition fee reductions are only available to students who started in these years.
+If you are a Home (UK) or EU student undertaking your first undergraduate degree and you started your course in 2012, 2013 or 2014, the course fee for 2019 will be dependent upon your household income before tax, with reductions available from Oxford for students from the lowest income households.
+Please note that fee reductions are only available to students who started in these years.

 |£16,000 or less||£6,000|

 You can access a tuition fee loan from the UK government for the full amount of your course fee and do not need to pay anything upfront.
 If you are from Wales, you will also be eligible to receive a partial tuition fee grant from the Welsh Assembly of up to £4,665 regardless of household income.

 You must be studying for your first undergraduate degree, an undergraduate Medicine degree (including Graduate Entry Medicine) or for a PGCE.

 Medical Students are eligible to be assessed for an Oxford Bursary in the years during which they are eligible to receive funding from the NHS.

 Students in years 5 or 6 of the six year medicine course, or years 2, 3 or 4 of the Graduate Entry Medicine course will be contacted automatically from mid-September 2019 with details of how they will be assessed for a bursary.
 In the meantime, any questions about the Oxford Bursary scheme should be emailed to the bursary team.

 In order to receive a bursary and/or fee reduction you must be entitled to support from the UK government and you must have been financially assessed by your funding agency.
 You are unlikely to be entitled if: